Presley Spruance: Professional and political career

 He was engaged in manufacturing and mercantile pursuits in Smyrna, Delaware, where he was a member of the State House for the 1823 and 1839/40 sessions.
 In between these he was elected to the State Senate for the sessions from 1826 through 1831, again in 1835/36 and 1837/38, and returned for the 1841/42 and 1843/44 sessions and finally in 1847, several times serving as Speaker.
-He was elected as a Whig to the United States Senate and served one term from March 4, 1847 to March 3, 1853.
+He was elected as a Whig to the United States Senate and served one term from March 4, 1847, to March 3, 1853.
 Following his term he returned to his business pursuits.

 Death and legacy

 Spruance died in Smyrna and is buried there in the Presbyterian Cemetery.

-A house be built at Smyrna is a contributing property in the Smyrna Historic District.
+A house he built at Smyrna is a contributing property in the Smyrna Historic District.

 Almanac

 Elections were held the first Tuesday of October.
-U.S. Representatives were popularly elected March 4 for a two-year term.
-The General Assembly chose the U.S. Senators, who also took office March 4, but for a six-year term.
+U.S. representatives were popularly elected March 4 for a two-year term.
+The General Assembly chose the U.S. senators, who also took office March 4, but for a six-year term.